Divide-By-0/blog/content/posts/movies.md

 This year was marked by Japanese cinema.
 I spent the year steeped in the culture, from the music to the anime shows to the movies, and even working from Tokyo for a few weeks.

+- **Oppenheimer**: 8/10.
+This movie was wonderful -- most of the events were based on truth, the tension between science and government was fascinating, and the evolution of Oppenheimer throughout different stages and responsibilities was fascinating.
+I also highly recommend this [wonderful essay compendium on Oppenheimer](https://3quarksdaily.com/essays-on-the-life-and-times-of-j-robert-oppenheimer-by-ashutosh-jogalekar) by Ash Jogalekar, which describes in detail how the movie breaks from the truth and the source material.
+It caused me to fully understand the movie, in which there were a few scenes that originally had me a bit lost.
+I did think that Nolan's other films (Inception, Tenet, Interstellar) rank higher on my list.

 - **Suzume**: 8/10.
 This film was breathtaking and beautiful, just like all of Shinkai's animations.
 The sound track was incredible (did you know Radwimps sourced a smalltime Tiktok singer to do the title song?), the story had me in tears, and the characters have the goofiness of a Ghibli classic.
 While most seem to disagree with me, I actually think that this film failed to live up to Shinkai's greatest masterpiece (and my movie of the year) Your Name -- Suzume felt a bit too Miyazaki-ified to feel like a unique evolution, and the romance was a huge step down (Shinkai was [forced](https://en.wikipedia.org/wiki/Suzume#Characters) to include a romance even though he didn't want to).
 But it does emotionally punch you with the themes he wanted to communicate, namely remembering the countless lost in natural disasters, and the enduring trauma that reverberates for decades.

+- **The Banshees of Inisherin**: 4/10.
+Indie Scottish comedy and Oscar nominee.
+Had some gruesome scenes I had to turn away for.
+The whole movie makes basically no sense and has a lot of pretty slow scenes, and humor that's only really funny if you're watching with other people.

 - **Spiderman: Across the Spiderverse**: 9/10.
 It's hard to imagine what could beat the [genre-defining](https://www.youtube.com/watch?v=l96IgQmXmhM&pp=ygUZc3BpZGVydmVyc2UgYW5pbWF0aW9uIGhvdw%3D%3D) first film, but this sequel managed perfectly.
 I loved Gwen's character development, the insanely ambitious animation across so many different styles that took 1000 animators 5 years, the nuanced villains, and the fresh plotline.
 I have no idea how they are gonna top this for the final film without having us wait like 10 years.
 The coolest thing is that [a 14 year old animated](https://www.nytimes.com/2023/06/07/movies/spider-man-across-the-spider-verse-lego.html) all of the Lego scenes, directly interfacing with one of the directors biweekly.
 Docked a point for the ending, which in a sense was necessary for the rest of the film to shine the way it did.